Netatalk/netatalk/doc/manual/Configuration.md

 There is a command line utility called **dbd** available which can be used to verify, repair and rebuild the CNID database.

-> **NOTE**

-> There are some CNID related things you should keep in mind when working with netatalk:
+***NOTE:*** There are some CNID related things you should keep in mind when working with netatalk:

-> - Don't nest volumes unless "**vol dbnest = yes**" is set.
+- Don't nest volumes unless "**vol dbnest = yes**" is set.

-> - CNID backends are databases, so they turn afpd into a file server/database mix.
+- CNID backends are databases, so they turn afpd into a file server/database mix.

-> - If there's no more space on the filesystem left, the database will get corrupted.
+- If there's no more space on the filesystem left, the database will get corrupted.
 You can work around this by using the **vol dbpath** option and put the database files into another location.

-> - Be careful with CNID databases for volumes that are mounted via NFS.
+- Be careful with CNID databases for volumes that are mounted via NFS.
 That is a pretty audacious decision to make anyway, but putting a database there as well is really asking for trouble, i.e. database corruption.
 Use the **vol dbpath** directive to put the databases onto